Frequently Asked Questions

 11. Your prices are ridiculous!
 Why do you charge so much?

 It is very expensive to breed Australian Labradoodles.
-My breeding involves purchasing high quality male and female Australian Labradoodles that come from trusted lineages, specialized veterinarian fees for reproductive care, DNA testing, hip/elbow testing, eye testing, blood testing, stud fees which may include shipping and handling, sperm analysis, ultrasound fees, high quality food and supplements, emergency and routine veterinarian costs.
+My breeding involves purchasing high quality male and female Australian Labradoodles that come from trusted breeders with pedigrees that can be traced back several generations.
+I also have to pay for specialized veterinarian fees for reproductive care, DNA testing, hip/elbow testing, eye testing, blood testing, stud fees which may include shipping and handling, sperm analysis, ultrasound fees, high quality food and supplements, emergency and routine veterinarian costs.
 This does not include my time away from my family, the last minute disruptions in my children lives, and many many sleepless nights.
 My commitment to the care of my Australian Labradoodles is 100% pure and I don't skim on anything for my dogs and puppies.
 I don't need to breed dogs to make a living, but I do need to make sure whatever I invest, I make back.
-So, if you can find another breeder at a lower price, then thats great.
+So, if you can find another breeder at a lower price, then that is great.
 But my price is very comparable with many other breeders throughout CA and other states.

 12. Why won't you answer my calls?!
 What are your business hours?
 Where are you located so that I can come over to see what you have available?